 About this course

-This two-part course is accredited by the Department of Education as part of the funding for Senior Mental Health Leads in schools.
-It will explore the link between pupil voice, resilience and positive social and emotional outcomes and explore ways to actively strengthen the impact of pupil engagement across the whole school community.
+Designed for Senior Mental Health Leads and accredited by the Department for Education, the course examines the link between pupil voice, resilience and positive social and emotional outcomes.
+It also explores ways to review current practice and strengthen the impact of pupil engagement across the whole school community.

 The course is run in two parts:

-The first part of the course builds the foundations for embedding pupil voice within your setting, by exploring what good participation is and the different areas of school life that can benefit from the inclusion of pupil voice activities.
-The second part of the course focuses on the importance of hearing from a diverse range of voices and how to identify and remove some of the barriers to this in order to achieve the best outcomes for the whole school community.
+We will focus on the importance of hearing from a diverse range of voices and how to identify and remove barriers to achieve the best outcomes for the whole school community.

-If you have any enquiries about the course please contact [email protected]
+If you have any enquiries about the course contact TSDEnquiries@youngminds.org.uk.

 Please note: YoungMinds is not liable for the reimbursement of any costs, should a DfE grant application not be successful.